kpumuk/throttling/README.md

 [![Travis-CI build status](https://secure.travis-ci.org/kpumuk/throttling.png)](http://travis-ci.org/kpumuk/throttling)

-Throttling gem provides basic, but very powerful way to throttle various actions in your application.
+Throttling gem provides basic, but very powerful way to throttle various user actions in your application.
 Basically you can specify how many times some action could be performed over a specified period(s) of time.

 ## Installation